rogerthatbro/Bulwark-MN-Install/README.md

 masternode genkey
 ```

 Please note: If you plan to set up more than one masternode, you need to create a key with the above command for each one.
+These keys are not tied to any specific masternode, but each masternode you run requires a unique key.

 Run this command to get your output information: